 Wills for minors who lack testamentary capacity

 This information is of a general nature and is not intended to address the circumstances of any particular individual.
-If you have any queries about the information provided and its applicability to your situation, please do not hesitate to contact our Estate Planning team on 02 4929 3995 or by email to firstname.lastname@example.org.
+If you have any queries about wills for minors, please do not hesitate to contact us today.